nophead/Mendel90/README.txt

 Use
 ---
 Add the directory of the OpenScad executable to your search path.
 For Windows OpenSCAD-2012.02 or later is required.
 For Linux it will need to be openscad-2011.12 or later.
+To get PDF versions of the sheet drawings add InkScape to your search path.

 To make all the files for a machine run
     make_machine.py machine_name